-- Our results of operations may be negatively impacted by the COVID-19 pandemic. - We have taken certain precautions due to the ongoing COVID-19 pandemic that could harm our business. - We may not be able to sustain our revenue growth rate in the future. - We are dependent on our existing client base and our ability to retain such clients. - We generally do not have long-term commitments from our clients, and our clients may terminate engagements before completion or choose not to enter into new engagements with us. - We must attract and retain highly-skilled IT professionals. - Increases in our current levels of attrition may increase our operating costs and adversely affect our future business prospects. - Our revenue is dependent on a limited number of industry verticals, and any decrease in demand for technology services in these verticals or our failure to effectively penetrate new verticals could adversely affect our results of operations. - Our contracts could be unprofitable. - Our profitability could suffer if we are not able to maintain favorable pricing. - We must maintain adequate resource utilization rates and productivity levels. - Recent acquisitions and potential future acquisitions could prove difficult to integrate, disrupt our business, dilute shareholder value and strain our resources. - We may be unable to effectively manage our rapid growth or achieve anticipated growth, which could place significant strain on our management personnel, systems and resources.
+- Our results of operations may be negatively impacted by the COVID-19 pandemic. - Our results of operations may be negatively impacted by the armed conflict between Russia and Ukraine. - We may not be able to sustain our revenue growth rate in the future. - We are dependent on our existing client base and our ability to retain such clients. - We generally do not have long-term commitments from our clients, and our clients may terminate engagements before completion or choose not to enter into new engagements with us. - · We must attract and retain highly-skilled IT professionals. - Increases in our current levels of attrition may increase our operating costs and adversely affect our future business prospects. - Our revenue is dependent on a limited number of industry verticals, and any decrease in demand for technology services in these verticals or our failure to effectively penetrate new verticals could adversely affect our results of operations. - · Our contracts could be unprofitable. - Our profitability could suffer if we are not able to maintain favorable pricing. - We must maintain adequate resource utilization rates and productivity levels. - · Recent acquisitions and potential future acquisitions could prove difficult to integrate, disrupt our business, dilute shareholder value and strain our resources. - We may be unable to effectively manage our rapid growth or achieve anticipated growth, which could place significant strain on our management personnel, systems and resources.